Hi Friend, I’m Julie.

 I’m certain that knowing our own truth empowers us to be authentic in the world.
 And, when we’re strong in ourselves, we’re more able to accept and, even, appreciate others who have truths different from our own.

 My hope is that you’ll resonate with some of what I write but also that you’ll find yourself ruffled at times too.
 Because both of these responses will show you something about yourself, helping you to inch closer to your own truth.
-And that seems a good reason to write this newsletter.
+I end each essay with a few prompts for your journal to encourage you along the path.

 Yours truly,